The First Real Astronaut To Appear On Star Trek Was?

 Answer: Mae C. Jemison

 In 1993, a quiet sort of history was made: a link between the fantastic space travel represented on television and real-life space travel.
-For the first time ever, an actual traveled-to-space astronaut appeared on the the iconic TV show Star Trek.
-In Star Trek: The Next Generation Season 6, Episode 24 “Second Chances” (air date 22 May 1993), real-life NASA Astronaut Mae C. Jemison appeared as a member of Star Fleet: Lt.
+For the first time ever, an actual traveled-to-space astronaut appeared on the iconic TV show Star Trek.
+In Star Trek: The Next Generation Season 6, Episode 24 “Second Chances” (air date May 24, 1993), real-life NASA astronaut Mae C. Jemison appeared as a member of Star Fleet: Lt.
 Palmer.

-An additional bit of trivia, and far more significant than a Star Trek cameo: Mae C. Jemison was the first African American woman to travel into space (aboard 1992 Space Shuttle Endeavour mission STS-47).
+An additional bit of trivia, and far more significant than a Star Trek cameo: Mae C. Jemison was the first African-American woman to travel into space (aboard the Space Shuttle Endeavour for mission STS-47 in September 1992).